FichteFoll/anitogether/README.md

 # TODO

-- make an actual design
-  - highlight airing and finished anime
-  - highlight when no user has seen the latest episode
-  - highlight when user is behind
-  - render user avatars
 - option to include PAUSED anime and highlight this in the table
 - explore more visual approach where columns are the episode number and the user's avatar is inserted in the cells; needs smart collapsing